Hypnota: DC Rebirth

 After the events of DC Rebirth, Hypnota was briefly seen in a jailbreak with other members of the Suicide Squad from the Future State universe.

 Powers and abilities

-Hypnota could project "blue hypnotic rays" from her eyes and hands, which could control the minds of anyone who fell under the rays' influence.
+Hypnota has the ability to project "blue hypnotic rays" from her eyes or hands, which can control the minds of anyone who fell under their influence.
+She has expertise in escapology and prestidigitation.

 Other versions

 Wonder Woman: Black and Gold

 Hypnota appears in the anthology series Wonder Woman: Black & Gold.
 In the story "Love Failed" by Andrew MacLean, Hypnota is depicted as an elderly illusionist who forms a self-help cult known as the Guiding Light.
 After Wonder Woman's friend Theresa is inducted into the cult, she confronts Hypnota on the psychic plane.
 The battle results in Wonder Woman stripping Hypnota of her power and leaving her in her chamber.